-MODULE CODE: NORD1 054 MODUL Psychol E TITLE: Cognitive an ogy d Biological CREDITS: 20 FHEQ LEVE : 4 JACS CODE: . - PRE-REQUISITES: None CO-REQUISITES None S: CO MPENSATABLE: Y
+MODULE CODE: PETR1185 MODULE TITLE: Cognitive and Biological Psychology CREDITS: 20 FHEQ LEVEL: 4 HECOS CODE(S) [max 3]: 100993 PRE-REQUISITES: None CO-REQUISITES: None COMPENSATABLE: Y interpret findings from studies to enhance understanding of the brain and nervous system and how it works.

 This module aims to allow students to acquire a broad foundation of knowledge of the core areas of cognitive psychology and biological psychology.
-It will investigate specific areas and allow students to interpret findings from studies to enhance understanding of the brain and nervous system and how it works.
+It will investigate specific areas and allow students to